brianhanifin/Home-Assistant-Config/README.md

 I just learned of Franck recently, but he is a long time member of the community.
 I just refactored my code to be similar to his config ([as discussed in this video][frenk-youtube-config]).
 * Github: [Frenck's Home Assistant Configuration][frenk-github]
 * YouTube: [Frenk's Channel][frenk-youtube]

+---

+All of my configuration files are tested against the most stable version of home-assistant using [Travis][travis-build-status].

 [lovelace-0]: ./README-images/0.png